 LouVelo bicycles were designed to fit riders of all heights and sizes.
 At the bottom of the seat post is a black lever that lets you adjust the seat to your height.
 The seat post also has numbers, so you can remember your height setting.
 See Meet the Bike for more information.
 Don't forget: you must be 16 years or older to ride LouVelo.

-Return the bike to any one of the 32 stations with an open dock.
+Return the bike to any station with an open dock.
 Locate an available dock on the Station Map or Transit App.
 Match the triangle on the front of the bike with the dock and insert the bike firmly.
 When a green light appears on the left side of the dock, the bike has been docked correctly.

 To use LouVelo, you must join as a Monthly/Annual Member, purchase a Blue Grass Pass, or start a Pay-as-You-Go rental.
 Locate an available bike on the Station Map or Transit App.
 Monthly/Annual Members insert their bike share key into a dock to unlock the bike.
 Day Pass users enter their ride code on the keypad on the dock.
 After inserting your bike share key or typing your ride code, a green light appears on the dock and unlocks the bike.
 Remove the bike from the dock by lifting the seat or pulling backwards on the handlebars.